 This provides a compilation of past flood events and episodes in Cornwall.

-Details surface water flood risk analysis.
-Used to identify any Indicative or Proposed Flood Risk Areas.
+This annex details the surface water flood risk analysis.
+It was used to identify Indicative or Proposed Flood Risk Areas.
 It assesses the risks to local communities associated with surface water flooding.